 With an online route planner you can calculate the cost of the toll roads before departure.

 Viamichelin provides the quickest or shortest route but also the toll that is due (with or without caravan) and the exact locations where the toll has to be paid.
-This Michelin route planner also has useful information about speed cameras and work on roads in France.
+This Michelin route planner also has useful information about speed cameras and roadworks in France.

-Toll rates in Spain are quite high, but there are many dual carriageways, the autovías, almost parallel to the autopistas (toll motorways with AP-number), which are free and almost as fast.
+Toll rates in Spain are quite high, but there are many dual carriageways, the autovías, almost parallel to the autopistas (toll motorways with AP-number or the C32 and C33 in Catalunya), which are free and almost as fast.
 These autovias are often busier and have more exits.
-The toll for some popular holiday routes as of July 2015 for a passenger car:
+The toll for some popular holiday routes as of 2016 for a passenger car:

 For all toll rates, see autopistas.com.